Skip to main content

 If you've misplaced your secrets, please reach out to us directly.

-Building your first pipeline
+Building your First Pipeline

 Let's build a simple transcription pipeline consisting of a single transcribe module.
+We can create the pipeline with a single line of code:

-Extending your pipeline
+Extending your Pipeline

 You would need to do the following after transcription: